Categories of Adopters & How to Get Them to Adopt Your Product9 min read

 What are innovators?

-Innovators are the first category to adopt products and they make up about 2.5% of users.
+Innovators are the first to try new products and they make up about 2.5% of users.

-Technology and innovation play an important role in their lives.
-That’s why they’re always on the lookout for new products or new ideas to try.
-They simply get a kick out of the quest for new tools, software, gadgets, or ways of doing things.
+Technology and innovation play an important role in their lives and they love taking risks and experimenting.
+That’s why they’re always on the lookout for new products or ideas to try, which makes them ideal participants in early user trials.

 What are early adopters?